dsgissin/blog/_posts/2020-03-09-implicit_regularization.markdown

 ## Footnotes & References

-[^gaussian_loss]: This loss is very simple and useful for these demonstrations, but it is also related to real-life loss functions.
-If we assume that there is indeed a $$w^{*}$$ that labeled our data, and that our data comes from a standard Gaussian distribution, then the expected squared loss of $$w$$ over the distribution is exactly this loss.
+[^gaussian_loss]: This model and loss are very simple and useful for these demonstrations, but it is also related to real-life models and the squared loss.
+We can treat $$w$$ as a vector of parameters of a linear model, such that $$f_{w}(x)=\langle w, x \rangle$$, and assume that there is indeed a $$w^{*}$$ that labeled our data.
+In that case, if our data comes from a standard Gaussian distribution, then the expected squared loss of $$w$$ over the data distribution is exactly this loss.
 This means that for linear models over Gaussian-like data distributions and the squared loss, the loss we'll be discussing is a good approximation of the actual loss over our data.

 [^gradient_flow]: Note that the plots we show are only an approximation of the trajectories of gradient descent, since gradient descent uses a non-infinitesimal learning rate.
 These plots actually describe the trajectories of the optimization under an infinitesimal learning rate, otherwise called "gradient flow".
 These dynamics are often an excellent approximation of the dynamics under small learning rates, and are a good way of getting a feel for the behavior of the optimization process.